LeoNiedermeier/LeoNiedermeier.github.io/_docs/angular/table_example.md

 ## Use the Pagination Component in a Component with a Table

 The `PaginatorAsViewChild` is used a a `ViewChild` of the parent component.
-The reason for this is the two way communicatuin between them.
+The reason for this is the two way communication between them.
+Angular injects the first child of the type due to the `@ViewChild(PaginatorAsViewChild)` annotation.

 ~~~typescript
   @ViewChild(PaginatorAsViewChild)